ampache/ampache/client/knownIssues.md

 - When the instance is open a for a while, and the user auth expires, the app gets stuck until you refresh a few times.
 - Poor naming convention, `ID` vs `Id`
 - Styles are messy
+- In prod builds the SVG images are smaller
+-
 # Nice to have, maybe

 - Switch to tailwind from Stylus?
 Lot of work, low priority.
 Potentially, only do new components in tailwind and slowly convert.